onestardao/WFGY/TensionUniverse/BlackHole/Q044_initial_conditions_of_the_universe.md

 * E_level: E1

-  * A coherent effective encoding has been specified, including state space `M_IC`, observables, mismatch quantities, and a core tension functional.
+  * A coherent effective encoding has been specified, including state space `M_IC`, observables, mismatch quantities, and a core tension functional `Tension_IC`.
-  * At least two discriminating experiment designs have been sketched with falsification conditions.
+  * At least two discriminating experiment designs have been sketched with falsification conditions, all tied to the admissible encoding class in Section 3.4 and the tension bands from the TU Tension Scale Charter.

 * N_level: N1